B. Scott Crawford

 Executive Director of Roanoke Regional Initiatives, Virginia Tech

-Lesa serves as the chief administrator for the Virginia Tech Roanoke Center and the Center for Organizational and Technological Advancement.
+Lesa serves as the chief administrator for the Virginia Tech Roanoke Center (VTRC) and the Center for Organizational and Technological Advancement (COTA).
 In addition to managing a portfolio of continuing education programming, Lesa creates, customizes and facilitates a series of human development coursework for organizations in the private and public sector.
 She also provides center management, new business development and promotes regional partnerships.

 Lesa is also the Founder and Executive Director of Gowns for Hounds, a nonprofit whose mission is to sell gently loved, donated gowns to raise money for mini grants for companion pet owners in need.